 And, of course, the program contains training that shows you exactly how to do all that.

-Becoming a Focus Creative Licensed Photographer is a unique opportunity that will put you on the fast track to living the life you desire.
+Joining the Brand Photographers Blueprint Group Coaching Program a unique opportunity that will put you on the fast track to living the life you desire.
 It helps you make a smooth transition from working in the corporate world to being your own boss and crushing it as a creative.

 There will be no starving artist period for you.
 You already have the skills you need, it’s just a matter of knowing how to apply them.